tjdraper/marksmin/README.md

 # Marksmin 1.1.2

 Marksmin will minify the output of your ExpressionEngine templates.
-This is extrememly useful if you need to count on minified output for inline block elements in your CSS, and can save your end users a few bytes in the proccess.
+This is extrememly useful if you need to count on minified output for inline block elements in your CSS, and can save your end users a few bytes in the process.
 This extension uses the [Minify](https://code.google.com/p/minify/) library.

 To use, just enable the extenstion, and place the following items in your EE config file.